gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 ## 2A Updating with Patcher

-Beginning with CIS AWS Foundations Benchmark v1.5.0, Gruntwork is providing an automated way update to the correct versions of the Gruntwork library using a tool we call Patcher.
+Beginning with CIS AWS Foundations Benchmark v1.5.0, Gruntwork is providing an automated way update to the correct versions of Gruntwork's CIS Reference Architecture (part of the Gruntwork library) using a tool we call Patcher.

 <a id="patcher-compatibility-table" class="snap-top"></a>